 Do You Have Litigation Options After A Work Injury?

 This doesn’t mean that you have no litigation options, however.
-If your workplace accident/injury was caused (in whole or part) by the negligence of a third party, you can file a lawsuit against that party in addition to seeking workers’ compensation benefits.
+If your workplace accident/injury was caused (in whole or part) by the negligence of a third party, you can file a lawsuit against that party.

 The Basics Of Third-Party Liability Claims